The Pendle Forum of Faiths

 The Pendle Forum of Faiths is a group which has been setup to become the representative body of the Faith Communities of Pendle.

-"As a Faith leader of a sacred place of worship, I make a promise of working together with my fellow neighbour who does not share the same Religion or culture as mine.
-I will aim to bridge a common understanding between our congregations and build a relationship of friendship and respect".
+"The Festival of Culture, the Peace Walk, the different sorts of music, the "As a faith leader of a sacred place of worship, I make a promise of working together with my fellow neighbour who does not share the same religion or culture as mine.
+I will aim to bridge a common understanding between our congregations and build relationships, friendship and respect."

 Faith organisations and their constituent members have a vital role to play in the community life of local areas.
 In particular they have a part in promoting community cohesion, taking social action and community leadership.
 They can either undertake these roles as individual organisations or collectively.
 We believe that the message and the impact of such activity are strengthened when they act collectively.